camunda/camunda-docs-manual/content/update/minor/75-to-76/tomcat.md

 The following steps are required to upgrade the Camunda web applications Cockpit, Tasklist, and Admin on a Tomcat instance:

 1. Undeploy an existing web application with a name like `camunda-webapp`
 2. Download the Camunda web application archive from our [Maven Nexus Server][nexus].
-Alternatively, switch to the private repository for the enterprise version (User and password from license required).
+Alternatively, switch to the private repository for the enterprise version (credentials from license required).
 Choose the correct version named `$PLATFORM_VERSION/camunda-webapp-tomcat-$PLATFORM_VERSION.war`.
 3. Deploy the web application archive to your Tomcat instance.

 [upgrade-guide]: {{< relref "update/minor/75-to-76/index.md" >}}